 Visitor Centers Visit Rochester 45 East Ave.
 Suite 400 Rochester, NY 14604.
 Phone:(585)279-8300 or (800)677-7282

 ShoppingSeveral major enclosed malls serve the Rochester area.
 Near Greece in Rochester's northwest suburbs is The Mall at Greece Ridge, 1 mile west of I-390 at West Ridge Road.
-The mall's 100 stores include anchors JCPenney, Macy's and Sears.
+The mall's 100 stores include anchors JCPenney and Macy's.

-Eastview Mall, on SR 96 near I-490 in Victor, counts JCPenney, Lord & Taylor, Macy's, Sears and von Maur among its 180 stores.
+Eastview Mall, on SR 96 near I-490 in Victor, counts JCPenney, Lord & Taylor, Macy's and von Maur among its 180 stores.
 The Marketplace Mall, at W. Henrietta and Jefferson roads in Henrietta, has a JCPenney, Sears and 147 other stores.

 Discounted merchandise can be found at the South Town Plaza, 3333 W. Henrietta Rd. at Jefferson Road, and the 27 stores at the Panorama Mall and Plaza, 3 miles east of I-490 on Penfield Road in Penfield.